Mystique and anatomy: three stages in the screen representation of the penis

 Flashing it: the tease

 Still, as censorship codes began relaxing, filmmakers, even in the mainstream, decided to break the taboo.
-I am not sure there was any kind of anti-phallic activism there: it was simply ticking the boxes on how anti prohibition one could be.
+I am not sure there was any kind of anti-phallic activism there: it was simply ticking the boxes on how anti-prohibition one could be.
 It was the sexual revolution and so started the age of the tease.
-“The teased penis” as a cinematic motive shows a tension between two contradictory cultural impulses: the impulse to conceal the penis and the impulse to break down any restrictions and censorship.
+"The teased penis" as a cinematic motive shows tension between two contradictory cultural impulses: the impulse to conceal the penis and the impulse to break down any restrictions and censorship.
 It is an odd compromise and it dominated the movies, with very few exceptions, between 1968 and the first decade of the 21st Century.
+Jan-Michael Vincent insisted on flashing his in Buster and Billie (1974), and this was considered "brave" at the time.

 Lingering gazes: The rise of the limp and motionless penis